DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 GET /api/v3/partnerships/ecf?filter[cohort]={year}`
 ```

-{inset-text} The `cohort` filter must be included as a parameter.
-The API will reject requests which do not include the `cohort` filter. {/inset-text}
+<div class="govuk-inset-text"> The `cohort` filter must be included as a parameter.
+The API will reject requests which do not include the `cohort` filter. </div>

 Providers can also filter results by school URN.
 For example: